everyday-as/gmodstore-java-sdk/docs/AddonPurchasesApi.md

 <a name="createAddonPurchase"></a>
 # **createAddonPurchase**
-> InlineResponse2011 createAddonPurchase(body, addonId, with)
+> AddonPurchaseResponse createAddonPurchase(body, addonId, with)

 Create a purchase for an addon